MicroSaaSFactory

 Step 4

-Run research and validation
+Run opportunity intelligence and validation

-Score opportunities, capture leads, analyze transcripts, and keep follow-up work visible.
+Upload source material, review evidence reports, capture leads, analyze transcripts, and keep follow-up work visible.

 Open related surface